free5gmano/kube5gnfvo/README.md

 ### ISTIO
->If you wish to learn more details, please refer to the following [ISTIO]([https://github.com/istio/istio]) or you can follow the steps below to perform a simple test and installation.
+>If you wish to learn more details, please refer to the follow the [ISTIO official website](https://github.com/istio/istio) or you can follow the steps below to perform a simple test and installation.

 >In order to utilize Istio's features, you must have a multi-cluster environment with at least two Kubernetes clusters.
 Here is a simple example below to illustrate how to configure a multi-cluster environment.

-#### first. cluster rename The two clusters need to have different names.
+#### first. rename the cluster into two different names.
 ##### Modify the areas marked in red on the image below
 ```
 kubectl edit configmaps kubeadm-config -n kube-system